 When reviewing your travel card expenses within the e-expense system, and you find a charge that needs to be disputed, please contact TSS.
 If you had personal expenses on your card and owe Tufts money, or if a vendor gives you a refund check for a previous purchase, please send the check to TSS with the travel report number.
 We will process the paperwork and deposit the check.

 A cardholder may dispute any charge that appears on the Procurement Card system.
-If there is a charge that is not recognized by the Cardholder or appears to be incorrect, the Cardholder must submit a dispute form (see below in related information) within 15 days after the transaction date.
+If there is a charge that is not recognized by the Cardholder or appears to be incorrect, the Cardholder must submit a dispute form (see below in related information) within 60 days after the transaction date.
 A copy of the form should also be mailed to TSS at 62R Talbot Avenue.
-The form should be faxed to JP Morgan Chase at (847) 622-2495.
+The form should be emailed to the fraud team at email@example.com.

 During JP Morgan Chase’s investigation, they will issue a credit to the Procurement Card account in question for the disputed amount.
 When the investigation is complete, the cardholder will be notified of the resolution.
 If unsatisfied with the resolution, please contact TSS.